turbonomic/extractor-docs/page/entity-cost.md

 }
 ```

-This gives two sources for the on-demand compute cost.
-The total cost is zero because the
+This gives two sources for the category cost.
+The total is zero because the
 `ON_DEMAND_RATE` is canceled out by the `RI_INVENTORY_DISCOUNT`.

 The cost in the sample listing matches this Workload Cost Breakdown chart:

-* The total of $5.17 is the product of `entity.cost.total` (which is 0.0070848083` per hour) times
+* The total of $5.17 is the product of `entity.cost.total` (which is $0.0070848083 per hour) times
   the hours per month (730).
 * The cost breakdown in the chart matches the the costs for the same categories; `ON_DEMAND_COMPUTE`,
   `STORAGE`, `RI_COMPUTE`, and `RESERVED_LICENSE`.